terrytaylorbonn/terrytaylorbonn.github.io/palantir.markdown

 #### why do you want to work at palantir?

 - I have been working on Palantir Foundry for a month.
 Foundry is like a book you can't put down.
 I have been doing demos and examples on my own (with the help of FDE).
 Foundry is the logical final phase of ZiptieAI.
 - I could make significant contributions to Palantir documentation.
-Currently for ZiptieAI I am (WIP) showing how to (1) install, (2) use, and (3) modify Palantir examples.
+Currently I am updating ZiptieAI to show how to (1) install, (2) use, and (3) modify Palantir examples.
 ZiptieAI.com/palantir explains in detail.
 - I am proficient in Chinese (spoken and written), Russian, and German.
 I have basic skills in Ukrainian and Hebrew.
 I have 20 years experience in these countries.
 I appreciate the vital role that Palantir plays in the defense of civilization.